How to start podcasting

 - football.

-Even if your preferred topic isn't on the list, that's fine - as niche topics cater to those listeners looking for something specific.
+Even if your preferred topic isn't on the list, that's fine, as niche topics cater to those listeners looking for something specific.

 2. Decide on the format

-- Solo - if you're an expert on your chosen subject then this is as simple as it gets.
+- Solo - if you're an expert on your chosen subject this is as simple as it gets.
 It's just you speaking into your microphone.

 - Scripted non-fiction - these episodes are about real-life events, often focusing on a single theme for each series.
 This method is also used to present the news.